 Not any more.
 Juli and a half dozen other German groups are churning out hit after hit in the language of Goethe.
 Initially skeptical, the big record companies saw the light last September, when Juli's first album sold more than 500,000 copies right out of the starting gate.
 That's impressive, when you consider that megagroup U2 has sold 240,000 copies of its latest album in Germany.

 Juli's label, Universal Music Group, is eager to see a second album, and all the big record companies have German acts.
 Other bands leading the "Deutsch Rock" charge are East German rockers Silbermond ("silver moon"), punk-rocker Mia, New Wavers Wir sind Helden ("we are heroes"), hip-hopper Laith Al-Deen, and electro-pop 2 raumwohnung ("two-room apartment").
-With the exception of supergroup Rammstein ("battering stone"), which blends heavy metal and techno, few German bands make it abroad."A MAGNET"
+With the exception of supergroup Rammstein ("battering stone"), which blends heavy metal and techno, few German bands make it abroad.

 That's O.K.
 Germany itself is a big enough market to spin out hefty profits.
 In 2004 sales of records, CDs, music DVDs, and cassettes totaled $2.15 billion, according to the German branch of the International Federation of the Phonographic Industry.
 The share of made-in-Germany titles in album charts hit a record 30.3% in 2004, up from 19.5% in 2000.
 More than half of all singles were also by German bands in 2004, compared with 44.1% in 2000.
 Not all songs produced in Germany are in German, but German-language pop recordings are clearly on the rise.